20th November 2018 marked a special day in the calendar for Local Government: #OurDay.

 GDPR will come into effect from 25th May 2018.

-Under the GDPR Legislation, Local Authorities are classified as a ‘Data Controller’ and Victoria Forms are classified as a ‘Data Processor’.
+Under the Legislation, Local Authorities are classified as a ‘Data Controller’ and Victoria Forms are classified as a ‘Data Processor’.

 Article 4 defines data controllers and data processors as follows: